Greenpeace says India denies entry to Australian activist

 Greenpeace workers, who have campaigned against coal mines in forests, genetically modified crops, nuclear power and toxic waste management, say their activism does not hurt the economy and they are determined to continue.

-Previously, Greenpeace India activist Priya Pillai was prevented from travelling to London to voice her concerns against a project run by a multinational coal company in eastern India.
-(Reporting by Rupam Jain Nair; Editing by Douglas Busvine)
+Previously, Greenpeace India activist Priya Pillai was prevented from traveling to London to voice her concerns against a project run by a multinational coal company in eastern India.